June 10 - June 14

 GLOBAL CHARACTER OF THE WEEK

-Congratulations EMMA!
+Congratulations!
 Thank you for being an example for all to follow!

-GLOBAL INQUIRY UNIT: BUILDING RESILIENCE
+GLOBAL INQUIRY UNIT:

 What can we do to make this world a better place and reach the global goals objectives by 2.030?

-Global Goals: 13, 14 and 15
+Global Goals: 11, 12, 14, 15

 STEP 1: WE OBSERVE, WONDER AND QUESTION

-- What are the seasons?
+- What is around the Earth?

-- What are the Polar regions?
+- What is the solar system?

-- How is global warming affecting the polar regions?
+- How is the Earth formed?